HariSekhon/TamperMonkey/README.md

 In TamperMonkey settings, go to `Utilities` at the top right, then at the bottom of that page see `Import from URL`.

-Paste the _Raw_ URL to the script into the box and click `Install`.
+Paste the _Raw_ URL of the script into the box and click `Install`.

 Raw URL looks like this, which can be obtained from the `Raw` button at the top right of the file on GitHub: